marioizquierdo/jquery.serializeJSON/README.md

 var jsonString = JSON.stringify(obj);
 ```

-The plugin implememtation relies on jQuery's [.serializeArray()](https://api.jquery.com/serializeArray/) method.
-This means that it only serializes the inputs supported by `.serializeArray()`, which follows the standard W3C rules for [successful controls](http://www.w3.org/TR/html401/interact/forms.html#h-17.13.2).
+The plugin serializes the same inputs supported by [.serializeArray()](https://api.jquery.com/serializeArray/), following the standard W3C rules for [successful controls](http://www.w3.org/TR/html401/interact/forms.html#h-17.13.2).
 In particular, the included elements **cannot be disabled** and must contain a **name attribute**.
 No submit button value is serialized since the form was not submitted using a button.
 And data from file select elements is not serialized.

 Parse values with :types